-If you already got an email signature, you can easily reuse it and of course, you can always modify it later on.
-Actually, you can upload any email signature from your inbox.
-So if you got a great looking signature from one of your contacts, you can upload and modify it to meet your own style guide.
+If you already have an email signature, you can easily reuse it, and of course, you can always modify it later.
+You can upload any email signature from your inbox.
+So if you got a great-looking signature from one of your contacts, you could upload and modify it to meet your style guide.

 This guide will teach you how to create a new email signature.

 How to design a new signature

 Click the SIGNATURES menu and then the '+' button:

 You don't need an email signature for each of your employees.
 Instead, you create a template using fields.

-You use fields to merge employee information so you don't have to create an email signature for each of your employees.
+You use fields to merge employee information so you don't have to create an email signature for each employee.

 If all employees are in the same location, and you want to show your company address, you don't have to update the address for all employees.

-Instead, you simply write your company address in your email signature and only use fields for Name, Tel., Email etc.
+Instead, you write your company address in your email signature and only use fields for Name, Tel., Email etc.

 How to preview

 Click the SIGNATURES menu and open the design:

-Click Preview and select employee from the drop-down list:
+Click Preview and select the employee from the drop-down list:

-- Preview does not 100% simulate how your design looks on all the different email clients out there.
+- Preview does not 100% simulate your design on all email clients.

-- Preview is your first test which helps you identify obvious errors.
+- Preview is your first test which helps you identify apparent errors.

 - You test OK in different email clients before you launch company-wide.

 How to upload and insert an image

 We don't recommend using any 3rd party sites to host signature images.

-Upload all images to Xink - that's the official recommendation and the only proper way to make sure it will work ok.
+Upload all images to Xink - that's the official recommendation and the only way to ensure it will work.
 Any other site - at your own risk.

 Click your mouse where you need to put the image in your signature, and click the image icon on the toolbar.

 Click the Upload tab, Choose the file, Select the image you want to upload and Click Send it to the server.

 How to insert an image already uploaded